liquibase/liquibase-data/beta/session-1.md

 Once you have seen the initial database version, checkout the latest commit to see your changes.
 You should now see a single table in your database tool.

 You will need the second commit id.
-That is listed with the previous command, `liquibase data log --repository=myrepos`
+That is listed with the previous command, `liquibase data log`

 Execute this command:

-    liquibase data checkout --commit=<commit id>--repository=myrepos
+    liquibase data checkout --commit=<commit id>

 ## Step 13: Connect to the database using a tool like DBeaver to verify the Liquibase changes are on the database server